Plants vs. Zombies 2: Release

 The game was first expected to launch on iOS on July 18, 2013.
 On June 26, it was announced that the game was delayed until later in the summer on the game's official Twitter account.
 The game soft-launched in Australian and New Zealand App Stores on July 9 to test server capacity.
-It launched worldwide on iOS on August 15 and, in five days, topped the free app charts in 137 countries.
+It launched worldwide on iOS on August 15, and within 5 days it topped the free app charts in 137 countries.
 On September 12, PopCap Games soft-launched the game for Android in China in Baidu AppSearch and announced that it would be coming to Google Play worldwide later in the year.
 On October 2, the game soft-launched on the Australian and New Zealand Google Play stores.

+Chinese version

+Shortly after its release, a Chinese-exclusive version of Plants vs. Zombies 2 was released.
+It contains several plants, zombies, worlds, and game modes not present in international releases.
+In September 2013, Talkweb Games, who had previously operated the Chinese versions of Plants vs. Zombies, Bejeweled, and Zuma, would become the operators of Plants vs. Zombies 2.
+An agreement between Talkweb and EA made the former the "Chinese mainland operating agency" of both Plants vs. Zombies 2 and Bejeweled Blitz.
+As their operator, Talkweb gains 25% of the total revenue made from both games.

+In addition to the main Chinese version, a port created by Tencent was also made.
+The company had previously worked on Plants vs. Zombies: Great Wall Edition, a version of the first installment adapted for Chinese audiences.

 Reception

-The game received mostly positive feedback from users and critics, despite using in-app purchases.
-Critics mostly praised the gameplay and graphics.
+The game received mostly positive feedback from users and critics.
+Critics mostly praised the gameplay and graphics, though others criticized the game's microtransactions and lack of mechanics in later updates.
 It has a Metacritic score of 86/100 based on 36 reviews.
 PopCap Games announced at Gamescom on August 20, 2013, that the game had been downloaded 15 million times, making it the most successful EA mobile game launch.
 Ten days later, it was announced that the game had been downloaded 25 million times, exceeding the lifetime downloads of the first game.
-Apple chose Plants vs. Zombies 2 as a runner-up for 2013 iPhone game of the year.
+Apple chose Plants vs. Zombies 2 as a runner-up for the 2013 iPhone game of the year.
+During the 17th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences awarded Plants vs. Zombies 2 with both "Casual Game of the Year" and "Mobile Game of the Year".
+The game has garnered a modding community.